-Anyone who becomes aware of a potential conflict must notify Mawer's Compliance team.
 To avoid conflicts of interest Mawer adheres to the following procedures:

-• Adherence to Stated Proxy Voting Guidelines

-All votes will be cast according to this written policy in the best interests of shareholders.
-If votes are cast otherwise than in accordance with the Guidelines, they will be documented.

-Disclosure of Conflicts

-Anyone involved in the process for deciding how a proxy should be voted must disclose any potential conflicts.
-Vote recommendations must be made solely on merit and in accordance with any standing instructions from Mawer's Independent Review Committee (IRC).
+- Adherence to the Guidelines - All votes will be cast according to this written policy in the best interests of shareholders.
+If votes are cast otherwise than in accordance with the Guidelines, they will be documented. - Disclosure of Conflicts - Anyone involved in the process for deciding how a proxy should be voted must disclose any real or potential conflicts.
+Vote recommendations must be made solely on merit and in accordance with any standing instructions from Mawer's Independent Review Committee. - Potential Conflicts - Mawer has established procedures to identify material relationships that could result in real or potential conflicts. - When a possible conflict of interest is encountered it will be reviewed in accordance with Mawer's Conflicts of Interest Policy.

-Potential Conflicts

-- Mawer has established procedures to identify material relationships that could result in potential conflicts. - When a possible conflict of interest is encountered it will be reviewed using the following process: - Mawer will determine whether a conflict of interest exists. - Where Mawer has identified a conflict of interest relevant to an 81-107 Fund, the IRC will be notified forthwith in the event IRC standing instructions are not applicable and therefore may not be followed.